 Depending on what you are storing, it may be best to select a rectangular unit instead of a square unit.
 Tell one of our storage advisors what you intend to store, and they will determine which unit is best-suited for your needs.
 We are glad to help and want to save you as much money as we can.

 Your home or renter’s insurance policy might cover property stored in an offsite facility like ours.
-Speak with your insurance agent to see if storage unit contents are covered by your existing policy.
-If not, we offer insurance plans starting at $8 a month which provide a minimum of $2,000 in coverage.
-We do not require insurance, but we recommend it as we are not responsible for loss or damage.
+Speak with your insurance agent to see if storage unit contents are covered by your existing policy .
+We are not responsible for any damage to your property.

 We’re here to make sure your belongings stay secure and undamaged, and that takes a little planning.
 Here a few tips from our pros: